reimlima/dbdump/README.md

 2015-05-15      - v2.3	- Added option to send dump file to a remote server via  rsync.

+2015-09-18      - v2.4	- Added option to save each database dump file separately.

 How to use it
 --------------------------------------------------------------------------------

 CONF FILE:

-Just  fill  the  configuration  file  with  the  values  for DBUSER, DBPASSWORD, DBARRAY, DUMPFILENAME, DUMPPATH, DUMPRETENTION, DBDUMPLOG, then run the script.
+Just fill the configuration file with the values for GRANULAR, DBUSER, DBPASSWORD, DBARRAY, DUMPFILENAME, DUMPPATH, DUMPRETENTION, DBDUMPLOG, then run the script.

 Legend:

+	GRANULAR:	Create several database files instead of a single file 0 = "off", 1 = "on"

 	DBUSER:		MySQL Access Login